Blendify/blender-manual/blender_docs/manual/physics/soft_body/collisions.rst

 For a *Soft Body* to collide with another object there are a few prerequisites:

-- Both objects have to share a layer, but the layer does not necessarily have to be visible.
+- If *Collision Group* is set, the object must belong to the group.
+Otherwise, both objects have to share a layer, but the layer does not necessarily have to be visible.
 - The collision object has to be a mesh object.
 - You have to activate the option *Collision* in the *Collision* panel of the *Physics* tab for the collision object.
 The collision object may also be a Soft Body.